 Developer: Onex Real Estate PartnersArchitect: architectsAllianceLandscape Architect: Moss Gilday GroupGrowing Media Supplier: roofliteSupplier: Sempergreen USAInstaller: Steven Dubner Landscaping, Inc.

 Convention Center in Melsomvik, Norway.
-Here the Urbanscape Purple-Roof green roofs dramatically ascend and descend roof surfaces of this breathtaking convention center that seems to rise out of the ground.
-Each Purple-Roof is climate-adapted, allowing Purple-Roof to work equally well in Scandinavia and Arabia.
+Here the Knauf Urbanscape (Sponge-Roof concept) green roofs dramatically ascend and descend roof surfaces of this breathtaking convention center that seems to rise out of the ground.
+Both the Sponge-Roof and Purple-Roof concepts are climate-adapted, allowing these green roof concepts to work equally well in Scandinavia and Arabia.

-Urbanscape Purple-Roof at Maison de quartier de la Croix Bonnet, France.
+Knauf Urbanscape green roof at Maison de quartier de la Croix Bonnet, France.

 800 New Jersey Avenue, SE, Washington, DC, USA.
-Parker Rodriguez landscape architects incorporated some design flourishes into Purple-Roof project.
-The Purple-Roof green roof satisfies the District of Columbia's aggressive stormwater retention requirements, while cooling the immediate environment and providing a pleasing aesthetic.
+Parker Rodriguez landscape architects incorporated some design flourishes into Sponge-Roof project.
+This green roof satisfies the District of Columbia's aggressive stormwater retention requirements, while cooling the immediate environment and providing a pleasing aesthetic.